EVERYTHING YOU NEED TO KNOW ABOUT GOING DIVING IN FUVAHMULAH

 Do I Need a Torchlight When Diving in Fuvahmulah?

-You won’t need a torch when diving in Fuvahmulah as dives are done during the day.
-However, if you prefer to dive with one, feel free to bring your torch along.
+You won’t need a torch for diving in Fuvahmulah since dives take place during the day.

 Do I Need Reef Hooks When I Go Diving in Fuvahmulah?

-Reef hook use is generally discouraged in Fuvahmulah because local dive operators and authorities place a high priority on preserving the area’s pristine coral reefs and marine life.
-For the kind of dives that Pelagic Divers Fuvahmulah takes you on, they are not needed.
+Local dive operators and authorities in Fuvahmulah discourage reef hook use to preserve the area’s pristine coral reefs and marine life.
+For the dives that Pelagic Divers Fuvahmulah offers, you won’t need them.

 Do I Need Diving Insurance?